Creating a Video for Your Business

 Shorter is better.
 When in doubt, cut it out.

 Use rad music.
 This will likely mean spending a little money, so budget for that.
 Your music choice needs to include the proper permission for commercial use.
-You can find great music at the Vimeo Music Store, Marmoset, and The Music Bed.
+You can find great music at Marmoset and The Music Bed.
 Sorry, but music purchased from iTunes does not count.

 Cut to the music.
 Make the pace of your edits match the beat of your track.